 Just under six years later in December 2012, my dream became a reality as the team stood on the summit of Mt.
 Vinson in Antarctica which marked our 7th Summit.
 Since then I have been fortunate enough to co-author with Katherine Blanc to write The Boy Who Conquered Everest and No Summit Out of Sight with Linda Leblanc.
 No Summit Out of Sight has now been adopted in many school curriculums around the country since its release in May 2014.
 It has also been an inspiration for youth in leadership, setting goals, and discovering the passion that gets them out of bed every day.

-In August 2014, I moved to Salt Lake City, Utah to utilize a more advanced and competitive playground and pursue an Environmental Studies degree from Westminster College.
-While still adventuring and skiing on a regular basis in the Wasatch mountains, my plans are to continue seeing more of the world through humanitarian work and memorable expeditions after obtaining my university degree.
+In August 2014, I moved to Salt Lake City, Utah to surround myself in one of the best outdoor meccas in the country and competitive playground and pursue an Environmental Studies degree from Westminster College.
+With my undergraduate career under my belt and skiing almost everyday in the Wasatch mountains, my plans are to continue understanding and doing my part to improve the world we live in through environmental and humanitarian work.